 - Sear the steak- You want to give your steak enough time to sear and not move it at all.
 You want to cook the steak on both sides for 3-4 minutes depending on how well done you would like the steak.
 This yields a beautiful medium rare steak.

-If you are using cast iron, make sure you are pre-heating the pan in the oven to help the pan heat evenly.
-Cast iron is slow to heat all the way through but once it is heated it retains the heat the best.
+- Cast iron is slow to heat all the way through but once it is heated it retains the heat the best.
+Make sure to preheat the pan for a good 10 minutes before cooking the steak.

 Steak Cooking Times